How to Check System Uptime in Windows 10

 Method 4: Check System Uptime via Event Viewer

-Next method to check system uptime in Windows 10 is via Event Viewer.
+The next method to check system uptime in Windows 10 is via Event Viewer.
 Windows creates logs for every event that occurs while your computer is ON.
-So, every time any service is stopped or started, a log is created in Windows Event Log.
+So, every time any service is stopped or started, a log is created in the Windows Event Log.

-Though there is no specific event that tells about system turning ON but there are some services that start on Windows startup.
-We can use these services as system startup indicator.
-So, in this tutorial we are going to use Windows Event Log Service (starts at Windows startup) to determine when computer was last turned on.
+Though there is no specific event that tells you about the system turning ON, there are some services that start on Windows startup.
+We can use these services as the system startup indicator.
+So, in this tutorial, we are going to use Windows Event Log Service (which starts at Windows startup) to determine when the computer was last turned on.

 In the Event Viewer, go to Windows Logs > System in the left pane.
 Now, right-click on System and select Filter Current Log…

-Method 5: Find Computer Start Time using PowerShell
+Method 5: Find the Computer Start Time using PowerShell

-The fifth and last method we are going to explain is finding computer start time via PowerShell.
-What we did in previous method using Event Viewer, can be done using PowerShell in single command.
-So, in this method we will use Windows PowerShell to find latest event log with ID 6005 (Event log service start time).
-Then you can use this time to find your computer’s uptime.
+The fifth and last method we are going to explain is finding the computer start time via PowerShell.
+What we did in the previous method using Event Viewer, can also be done using PowerShell in a single command.
+So, in this method, we will use Windows PowerShell to find the latest event log with ID 6005 (Event log service start time).
+Then, you can use this time to find your computer’s uptime.

-Now, in PowerShell window, type following command to find latest event with ID 6005.
+Now, in the PowerShell window, type the following command to find the latest event with ID 6005.

 Get-WinEvent -FilterHashtable @{logname='System'; id=6005} | Sort TimeCreated -Descending | Select -First 1